barbara-benitez/barbara-benitez.github.io/index.md

 My goal is to find a robust algorithm that can identify suspicious transactions and minimize expense to the company.

+### Solving the problem

+This problem will be approached using several supervised learning algorithms.
+Each will be summarized.

 #### [Internal Blog Post Project](/bank)
 What happens if I add info here?